logburn/Sabi/README.md

 # Sabi
 An encrypted Snapchat alternative.
 The app will be open source and private.
 Hopefully publishing to F-Droid/IzzyOnDroid and Play Store.
 Currently, I plan to use PGP for encryption.
 I may use XMPP as well but I'm not yet convinced it's the easiest solution, even if it is the "best".
+**Please note**: Do not hold your breath for this to be released, I am learning Android development to create this.

 ## Guiding principles
  1. user-friendly and simple UI